raviolishipping/woocommerce-plugin/README.txt

 By replacing cardboard boxes with reusable boxes, ecommerce shops can cut down their CO2 emissions use of resources.

 Ravioli is currently available in Germany.
 Learn more on [getravioli.de](https://getravioli.de).

+== Frequently Asked Questions ==

+= What are Ravioli boxes? =

+Ravioli boxes are reusable shipping boxes sold by Ravioli Logistik UG (haftungsbeschränkt).
+If you have an ecommerce shop, you use Ravioli boxes to send your products.
+Your customers then drop off the empty box at a DHL point after unpacking the products and is sent back to us.
+We clean and prepare the box for it's next trip and make it easy for any ecommerce shop to adopt reusable shippingg boxes.

+= Do I need to be a Ravioli customer to use the plugin? =

+Not strictly, but the plugin doesn't make a lot of sense if you are not our customer.
+You need to buy shipping boxes from us in order to be able to package your products in them.

+= Where can I learn more about Ravioli? =

+Glad you asked!
+Head over to our website [getravioli.de](https://getravioli.de) to learn more.

+== Changelog ==

+= 1.0 =
+* Initial release